The links to the left provide information on Medicare, medical records, medical license information, practice resources, etc.

 - Request a Consult – Mental health professionals can submit questions and receive responses from experts in serious mental illness.
 This feature is available to ANY mental health clinician – psychiatrists, psychiatric nurses, social workers, psychologists, counselors, and peer specialists.

-- Knowledge Base – Browse an easy-to-use database of more than 100 clinical questions about serious mental illness.
+- Knowledge Base – Browse a database of more than 100 clinical questions about serious mental illness.
 Find answers that enhance your practice and help you provide the best care.